Yarmouth Water

 of natural deposits |

-water, including bottled water, may reasonably be expected to contain at least
+bottled water, may reasonably be expected to contain at least small amounts of

-contaminants and potential health effects can be obtained by calling the EPA’s
+potential health effects can be obtained by calling the EPA’s Safe Drinking

-of Drinking Water (both tap and bottled water) in rivers, lakes, streams, ponds,
+(both tap and bottled water) in rivers, lakes, streams, ponds, reservoirs,

 naturally-occurring minerals and, in some cases, radioactive material, and can